YosefLab/Compass/docs_source/source/Compass-Postprocessing-Tutorial.rst

 ======================

 .. note::
    We are deprecating the compassR code as it does not follow the manuscript as closely as we'd like.
+There is now a python version `here <https://github.com/YosefLab/Compass/blob/master/analysis/Demo.ipynb>`__, though it may undergo some revisions.

 Our `compassR package <https://github.com/YosefLab/compassR>`__ appropriately postprocesses the data and provides an easy, expressive